dfinity/orbit/tools/dfx-orbit/README.md

 A developer may upload one or more directories of HTTP assets with:

 ```
-dfx-orbit asset CANISTER_NAME upload SOME_DIR/ OTHER_DIR/ ..
+dfx-orbit asset upload CANISTER_NAME SOME_DIR/ OTHER_DIR/
 ```

 The developer may now request that the assets be published.
 The command for this is printed at the end of the upload command.
 Example: